g33k5p34k/David_Website/content/pleistodist/introduction.md

 ## Calculate inter-island net migration and inter-island visibility

-PleistoDist also contains two higher-level functions that estimate the ratio of migrants exchanged between a pair of islands (based on a model by MacArthur and Wilson (1967)) as well as the estimated visibility of a destination island relative to an observer located on a source island.
+PleistoDist also contains two higher-level functions that (1) estimate the ratio of migrants exchanged between a pair of islands (`pleistodist_netmig()`; based on a model by MacArthur and Wilson (1967)) as well as (2) the estimated visibility of a destination island relative to an observer located on a source island (`pleistodist_visibility()`).
 As with all other functions in PleistoDist, all outputs from these functions will be saved in CSV format in the directory specified by the 'outdir' parameter.

 ```{r}
 #calculate net inter-island migration